Lana Trotovšek

-Lana Trotovšek (born September 5, 1983) is a London-based Slovenian violinist.
-She is a soloist and chamber musician performing in U.S.A., U.K., China, Japan, Germany, France, Finland, Sweden, Lithuania, Spain, Portugal, Slovenia, Croatia, and Serbia.
+Lana Trotovšek is a London-based Slovenian violinist.
+She is a soloist and chamber musician who has performed around the world.
 She plays on a violin made by Pietro Antonio dalla Costa from Treviso in 1750.

 Early life and education

-Lana Trotovšek was born in 1983 to a family of musicians in Ljubljana, Slovenia, and started to play the violin when she was 4.
+Lana Trotovšek was born to a family of musicians in Ljubljana, Slovenia, and started to play the violin when she was 4.
 At the age of 17, she was taken under the auspices of Ruggiero Ricci, who was her mentor for 18 months in Salzburg (Mozarteum).
 While discovered by Ricci, she was also studying at the Academy of Music of University of Ljubljana, where her professors included Volodja Balžalorsky and Primoz Novsak.

 In London, she studied at Trinity College of Music with Vasko Vasilev, Boris Brovtsyn, Rivka Golani, and at the Royal College of Music with Itzhak Rashkovsky.

-She has also been guided by Ivry Gitlis, Ida Haendel, Pierre Amoyal, György Pauk, Tasmin Little, Pavel Berman, Lev Guelbard, Rudolf Gahler, Igor Ozim, Bernard Greenhouse and Menahem Pressler.
+She has also been guided by Ivry Gitlis, Ida Haendel, Pierre Amoyal, György Pauk, Tasmin Little, Pavel Berman, Lev Guelbard, Rudolf Gahler, Igor Ozim, Bernard Greenhouse, and Menahem Pressler.